Alive With Flora, Fauna, and Fun at a Winnipeg Nature Preserve

 This squirrel was on the path and scurried up the tree when I approached, where it “chittered” at me to leave its territory.

 A herd of 30 bison, aka buffalo, roam the 70-acre Bison Prairie.
 These animals are known both as bison and buffalo.
 Bison is the genus name given by scientists.
 Early North American settlers called them buffalo because they compared them to water buffalo.
-The bison were far off in the field and barely visible when I visited.
-If you want to be sure of getting a better view of the bison, take one of the hour-long Bison Safaris offered once or twice a week May through September.
-The safaris sell out weeks in advance, so plan ahead.
+There is a viewing station along the trail offering views into the bison fields.
+Depending on exactly where in the fields they are when you visit, you may or may not get a good view.
+If you want to be sure of getting a better view of the bison, take one of the hour-long Bison Safaris offered May through September.

 Displays inside FortWhyte Alive provide facts about bison.
 Here is a sampling: